Erellu/ste-Matrix/documentation/Documentation.md

 ***Throws an exception*** if one the positions is outside the matrix.

-This is identical as calling:
+This is identical to calling:

 ```c++